earlfogel/UltraRogue/README.md

 ## Getting Started

-UltraRogue is an old ascii-graphics game developed by Herb Chong in the 1980s and 1990s.
-It's one of many roguelike games inspired by Dungeons and Dragons and by the original 1980 unix game Rogue.
-A few others from this time period were Advanced Rogue, Hack and Larn.

-As in the other roguelike games of this time period, you use keyboard commands to wander through a dungeon fighting monsters and collecting treasure.
+As in other early roguelike games, in urogue you use keyboard commands to wander through a dungeon fighting monsters and collecting treasure.
 The dungeon, monsters, and treasure are all displayed on screen as text characters.
 For example, you are an '@' sign, and monsters are